Flag of the Székelys: First Székely symbols and military flags

-One of the oldest Székely symbols is a 15th-century coat of arms consisting on an armored arm holding a sword on a red background; the sword pierces a golden crown, a heart and the head of a bear, with on either side of the latter being a rising moon and a six-pointed star.
+One of the oldest Székely symbols is a 15th-century coat of arms consisting on an armored arm holding a sword on a red background; the sword pierces a golden crown, a heart and the head of a bear, the latter being surrounded by a rising moon and a six-pointed golden star.
 The other Székely military flags of the time probably also carried these colors and symbols as well.

 Possibly, today's official flag can be traced back to the times of the Transylvanian prince Moses Székely.
 His military flags led the Székely soldiers in the Battle of Guruslău on 3 August 1601, but after their defeat, the flags were captured and sent to the then Habsburg-ruled city of Prague.
 The Transylvanian flags that were captured were published in a study from 1893 by Sándor Mika named Erdélyi hadizászlók 1601-ből ("Transylvanian war flags from 1601").

 Before the 21st century, there was not any uniform flag for the Székelys.
 Until 1876, each Székely seat used its own symbols as an independent political unit, and then up to the Treaty of Trianon, the Hungarian state symbols.
-In modern times, the Hungarians of Romania started using the Hungarian flag, placing it on buildings.
+In modern times, the ethnic Hungarians in Romania started using the Hungarian flag, placing it on buildings.
 However, a Romanian law passed in 1994 and supplemented in 2001 prohibited the display of the flag of "foreign states", including Hungary, on unofficial occasions, making it impossible to use the Hungarian flag.